-The great reformer Martin Luther (1483-1546), like the Martyr Polycarp (69-155 AD), before him was urged to stand firm and 'play the man.'
+The great reformer Martin Luther (1483-1546), like the Martyr Polycarp (69-155 AD), before him, was urged to stand firm and 'play the man.'
 As a result, he felt his spinal cord stroked.
 Martin Luther (1483-1546) was a German professor of theology, composer, priest, monk, and an important figure in the Protestant Reformation.
 But Luther had one need in common with all of us.
 We need each other whether we like to or not.
-Two people need to talk to one another, for their well-being no matter how hard that may seem.
+Two people need to talk to one another for their well-being no matter how hard that may seem.
 We need to socialize, share, encourage, and build up one another up by exchange.
 'If you are not stroked, your spinal cord will shrivel up!'"
-This means that if you are not encouraged, you will not be able to stand firm!✞
+This principle means that if you are not encouraged, you will not be able to stand firm!✞

 In the early days of the Protestant Reformation, the Reformer Martin Luther was summoned to the city of Worms in the Rhineland to debate with the all-powerful and much-feared leaders of the Roman Church hierarchy.
 Martin set out in crowded streets, but the multitudes were silent.
 The leader of the new faith pressed steadily, almost stonily on through the people.
 Suddenly a voice, clear as a bell, rang through the air.
 "Luther, play the man.
 Luther, play the man.
 Fear not death.
 It can but slay the body.
 There is life beyond."
 In a moment, Martin straightened up, renewed, and encouraged.
-The martyr Polycarp (c69-155 AD), who was an Apostolic Father in the second century, faced martyrdom for his faith and was similarly renewed at the point of his greatest need.
+The martyr Polycarp (c69-155 AD), an Apostolic Father in the second century, faced martyrdom for his faith and was similarly restored at the point of his greatest need.
 His spinal cord was stroked, and he received the courage he needed!
 Even so, he was bound up and burned at the stake, then stabbed when the fire amazingly failed to touch him.
 We, too, need to be encouraged as Christians to "play the man!"✞